hapax/hapax.github.io/assets/simple-physics.md

 algebra, there is no physics here at all.
 But to avoid parametric overload, we need to whittle down until we have a manageable number of factors.
-Sometimes we can do this by clever physical reasoning (e.g. Galileo's argument that objects of different masses fall at the same speed), or restricting to situations where factors are negligible (slowly moving sphere).
+Sometimes we can do this by physical reasoning (e.g. Galileo's clever argument that objects of different masses fall at the same speed), or restricting to situations where factors are negligible (e.g. a slowly moving sphere).
 Sometimes, neither of these works, and we just have to go out, do experiments, and see what varies (e.g. isochronism and viscosity).
 None of these operations is mathematically involved, but they are